Indian Summer Festival 2017 "Language is Culture" Hours: Friday, September 8 Education Day, 9am - 2:30pm General Admission, 4pm - 12am

-Sunday, September 11 Prayer Ceremony, 10am - 11am General Admission, 11am - 8pm Tickets: Adults $15, Elders (60 and over) $12 and children 12 and under free.
-Advance tickets are $12 and can be purchased online at our store here or at one of the participating retail outlets.
+Sunday, September 10 Prayer Ceremony, 10am - 11am General Admission, 11am - 8pm Tickets: Adults $15, Elders (60 and over) $12 and children 12 and under free.
+On Friday, September 8 from 6pm - midnight all adult admissions are $5.
+The $5 tickets can only be purchased at the box office and will not be honored the rest of the weekend.
+Tickets can be purchased online at www.indiansummer.org/store

 Campers and RVs may be parked overnight near the festival grounds in the Italian Community Center parking lot.